hyperstudio/hidden-perspectives-data-sandbox/README.md

 │       └── stakeholder
 │
 └── graphcoolData
+    ├── nodes
+    └── relations
 ```

+#### data

 - `sheets` – Contains the excel sheets that were provided as dataset
 - `original_documents` – The original document PDF's
 - `text_files` – Document transcripts
 - `json` – The `convertDocumentsAndEvents` scripts save data to this folder

+#### graphcoolData

+The `prepareDataForGraphcool` scripts read the data from `./data`.
+Then parses and writes it to `JSON`-files that match the database scheme and can be imported to Graphcool.

+- `nodes` – Nodes that are imported to Graphcool
+- `relations` – Relations that are imported to Graphcool